Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 Real-time insight of emerging markets in CEMEA, Asia and LatAm region

 Actionable insight on monetary policy, balance sheet and inflation with focus on global issuance.
 Analysis on key political risk impacting the global markets.

 - About Us

-BEIJING (MNI) - The yuan strengthened against the U.S. dollar on Thursday
+BEIJING (MNI) - The yuan rose against the U.S. dollar on Tuesday morning

 The People's Bank of China set the yuan central parity rate against the

-up from the previous close of 3.9000%, according to Wind, a financial data
+down from the previous close of 3.9100%, according to Wind, a financial data

-Mainland stocks were up, led by the property and steel sectors in the
+Mainland stocks rose, led up by the fintech sector in the morning session,

 --MNI Beijing Bureau; +86 (10) 8532 5998; email: firstname.lastname@example.org